PROCEDURE - ORAL CAVITY

 The soft palate is tensed and elevated during swallowing by a pair of small muscles called the tensor veli palatini and the levator veli palatini respectively.
 These are within and lateral to the palate and not observable.

-14. Examine the cut midline edge of the posterior pharyngeal wall and observe the posterior wall is formed by a layer of muscle fibers.
+17. Examine the cut midline edge of the posterior pharyngeal wall and observe the posterior wall is formed by a thin layer of muscle fibers.

 These are the constrictor muscles forming the outer layer of pharyngeal muscle.
 These muscles are designated superior, middle, and inferior constrictors based upon relative location.
 However, these are essentially a continuously muscular wall with no gaps between these muscles (other wise food would escape!).